May 1996 Kentucky tornado outbreak: Southern Louisville suburbs tornado

-After touching down, the tornado passed over I-65 at the Brooks exit where it overturned five tractor-trailers and damaged an Arby's, a Cracker Barrel, and a Budgetel Inn.
+After touching down, the tornado downed thousands of trees in Jefferson Memorial Forest (far southern Jefferson County) before it passed over I-65 at the Brooks exit, where it overturned five tractor-trailers and damaged an Arby's, a Cracker Barrel, and a Budgetel Inn.
 From there it moved east through the towns of Pioneer Village, Hillview, and Mount Washington at F4 intensity.
 The tornado, at times half a mile wide, then proceeded into Spencer County where it narrowly missed the county seat of Taylorsville before finally, after thirty miles and over an hour of destruction, it dissipated near Little Mount.

 More than a thousand homes were damaged or destroyed, with the value of property damaged estimated at over US$100 million (1996 dollars).
 Many of these homes were large, expensive, and well-built.
 In spite of all the destruction, only ten injuries occurred, with the worst injury being a man treated for broken ribs.
 This tornado was later rated EF4 on the Enhanced Fujita scale in 2022.